 1748 – Thomas Powell gave £50 to help with restoration of Cardigan Church.

-1762 – Strata Florida was sold from the Nanteos Estate.
+1762 – Strata Florida was sold by the Nanteos Estate.

-1770 – The Tollgate Houe in Penparcau was built.
-It now stands in St. Fagans, Museum of Wales, Cardiff.
+1770 – The Tollgate House in Penparcau was built.
+Taken down brick by brick in the 1950s and now stands in St. Fagans, Museum of Wales, Cardiff.

 1788 – The College Theatre, Aberystwyth was under patonage of the Powells of Nanteos.